prestodb/presto/presto-docs/src/main/sphinx/functions/aggregate.rst

     Returns ``TRUE`` if any input value is ``TRUE``, otherwise ``FALSE``.

+.. function:: checksum(x) -> varbinary

+    Returns an order-insensitive checksum of the given values.

 .. function:: count(*) -> bigint

     Returns the number of input rows.